Readiness check first

 Access and evidence stay manual

-Early assessments stay review-led.
+Early reviews stay assisted.
 Shared context is not a repo connection, hosted scan, or automation trigger.

 V0 boundary

-The assessment is assisted, scope-agreed, and human-reviewed.
-V0 does not claim hosted scanning, hosted enforcement, automatic repair, automatic approval, automatic merge, billing-grade cost, measured savings, or continuous monitoring. `automatic_execution_permitted: false` remains the boundary.
+The review and first governed change are assisted, scope-agreed, and human-reviewed.
+V0 does not claim hosted scanning, hosted enforcement, automatic repair, automatic approval, automatic merge, automatic deploy, billing-grade cost, measured savings, or continuous monitoring. `automatic_execution_permitted: false` remains the boundary.

 Evidence review

-The paid readiness assessment reviews observable delivery surfaces and hidden boundary signals across product, commercial, operational, and governance domains.
-It is evidence-backed, agent-assisted, and human/operator-reviewed.
+It is evidence-backed, assisted, and human/operator-reviewed.
 It is not a deep codebase scan, security certification, legal review, or automated analysis product.

 CI and test signals